-The first half of the book tells the story of Selina Peake, a fun-loving girl who is raised by her loving but gambling father.
-They travel throughout the United States until his death when she moves to the high prairie in Illinois (based on South Holland, Illinois).
-She takes a job as a country school teacher among the midwest Dutch immigrant community.
+The first half of the book tells the story of Selina Peake, a fun-loving girl who is raised by her charming but gambling-addicted father.
+They travel throughout the United States until his death when she moves to the high prairie in Illinois (based on the area of South Holland, Illinois).
+Selina takes a job as a country school teacher among the midwest Dutch immigrant community.
 She is clearly out of place.
-She initially moves to the Illinois farmland so she can save up enough money to move to the city of Chicago- where the world is bright and exciting!
-However, Selina soons finds the rolling farmland of the high prairie to be beautiful, even the cabbage fields of Illinois.
-She notices a shy boy named Roelf Pool -an artistic boy to whom she gives reading lessons.
+She had initially moved to the Illinois farmland to save up enough money to relocate to Chicago- where the world is bright and exciting!
+However, Selina soon finds the rolling farmland of the high prairie to be beautiful, even the cabbage fields of Illinois.
+She notices a shy boy named Roelf Pool -an artistic child to whom she gives reading lessons.
 On one dramatic night at a local musical, the town begins ‘bidding’ on the young and eligible ladies.
-All the men clamor for Selina, much to her surprise, until a quiet but strong and tall widower named Pervus DeJong wins her with what little he owns.
-Selina begins giving him reading lessons, and soon they fall in love and are married.
-Meanwhile, Roelf Pool flees the country for France to pursue an art career -Selina weeps for joy for Roelf, her first crush.
+All the men clamor for Selina, much to her surprise, until a quiet but strong and tall widower named Pervus DeJong wins her over with what little he owns.
+Selina begins giving him reading lessons, as well, and soon they fall in love and are married.
+Meanwhile, Roelf Pool flees the country for France to pursue an art career.
+Selina weeps for joy for Roelf, her first crush.
 It is bittersweet.